carpentries-incubator/web-scraping-python/episodes/dynamic-websites.md

 ::::::::::::::::::::::::::::::::::::: challenge

-If you are tired of scraping table data like we've been doing for the last two episodes, here is another dynamic website exercise where you can practice what you've learned.
-Go to [this product page](https://www.scrapingcourse.com/javascript-rendering) created by scrapingcourse.com and extract all product names and prices, and also the hyperlink that each product card has to a detailed view page.
+If you're ready for a break from scraping table data like we've done in the last two episodes, try this new exercise to practice working with dynamic websites.
+Visit [this product page](https://www.scrapingcourse.com/javascript-rendering) created by scrapingcourse.com and extract the name and price of each product, along with the hyperlink from each product card to its detailed view page.

-When you complete that, and if you are up to an additional challenge, scrape from the detailed view page of each product its SKU, Category and Description.
+Once you've done that, and if you're up for an additional challenge, visit each product’s detail page and scrape its SKU, Category, and Description.

 :::::::::::::::::::::::: solution

-To identify what elements containt the data you need, you should use the "Inspect" tool in your browser.
-The following image is a screenshot of the website.
-In there we can see that each product card is a `<div>` element with multiple attributes that we can use to narrow down our search to the specific elements we want.
-For example, we would use `'data-testid'='product-item'`.
-After we find all *divs* that satisfy that condition, we can extract from each the hyperlink, the name, and the price.
-The hyperlink is the 'href' attribute of the `<a>` tag.
-The name and price are inside `<span>` tags, and we could use multiple attributes to get each of them.
-In the following code, we will use `'class'='product-name'` to get the name and `'data-content'='product-price'` to get the price.
+To identify the elements that contain the data you need, start by using the "Inspect" tool in your browser.
+The screenshot below shows an example from the website, where each product card is a `<div>` element with several attributes that help narrow down your search.

 ![](fig/product_cards_challenge.PNG){alt="A screenshot of Google Chrome web browser, highlighting the `<div>` element that contains the data we want about the product"}

+For instance, you can target these product cards by selecting `<div>` elements with the attribute `'data-testid'='product-item'`.
+Once you've found all the relevant `<div>` elements, you can extract the necessary information from each:

+- Hyperlink: This is the `href` attribute of the `<a>` tag within each product card.

+- Product name: This is inside a `<span>` tag with the class attribute `'product-name'`.

+- Price: This is also inside a `<span>` tag, and we can identify it using the attribute `'data-content'='product-price'`.

 ```python
 # Open Selenium webdriver in headless mode and go to the desired page